Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials

 \subsection{Interplay between hysteresis and nonlocality}

-We now investigate qualitatively the combined effects of nonmonotonicity and nonlocal diffusion on the characteristics of the flow-arrest transition.
+We now investigate qualitatively the combined effects of non-monotonicity and nonlocal diffusion on the characteristics of the flow-arrest transition in the presence of a spatially-varying stress ratio.
 To do so, we calculate quasi-steady, stress-driven predictions of the NGF model with hysteresis in the plane shear under gravity configuration pictured in Figure \ref{fig:Geometries}(b), where flow occurs along the $x$-direction and gravity acts orthogonally along the $z$-direction.
 A shear stress $\tau_\mathrm{w}$ and pressure $P_\mathrm{w}$ are applied at the top wall, imparting under quasi-steady conditions a constant shear stress $\tau(z) = \tau_\mathrm{w}$ and a nonuniform pressure $P(z) = P_\mathrm{w} + \phi \rho_\mathrm{s} G z$, where $\rho_\mathrm{s}$ is the grain density, $\phi$ the mean area packing fraction and $G$ the acceleration of gravity.
 The ratio of shear stress to pressure is thus given by

 where $\mu_\mathrm{w} = \tau_\mathrm{w}/P_\mathrm{w}$ is the applied stress ratio at the top wall, and $\ell = P_\mathrm{w}/\phi \rho_\mathrm{s} G$ is a loading length scale measuring the relative importance of the pressure imparted by the top wall versus that due to the weight of the grains.
 Critically, $\ell$ is inversely proportional with the degree of nonuniformity of the stress ratio \eqref{eq:StressRatioPlaneGravity} and, thus, the strength of nonlocal effects in this geometry \cite{pouliquen2009}.
-Results from previous DEM simulations \cite{liu2018} as well as our own (see Section 3.1) have shown that these nonlocal effects induce the same flow-arrest transition features (F1--F3) that are observed in other geometries.
+Results from previous DEM simulations \cite{liu2018} as well as our own (see Section \ref{sec:PlaneShearGravity}) have shown that these nonlocal effects induce the same flow-arrest transition features (F1--F3) that are observed in other geometries.